ahmetsenturk/masters-thesis/content/evaluation.typ

   stroke: 0.5pt + black,
   radius: 3pt
 ) <preference-v2_2>
+After setting up their preferences, students are shown the final screen with the selected preferences (see @preference-v2_4) which is a summary of the preferences they have set reusing the same design with the first version.

 We also iterated over the feedback preferences dimensions to make them more intuitive.
 Even though we introduced the onboarding wizard, some dimensions were still not clear with examples.
 Therefore, we have reduced the number of dimensions from three, by removing follow-up vs summary and alternative vs standard and adding a new dimension on feedback style, to two and made them more intuitive.